cdk8s-team/cdk8s/rfc/no-code-synthesis.md

 ### What are we launching today?

-We have added new features to CDK8s CLI synth command.
-Now, the users can,
+We have added a new features to CDK8s CLI synth command.
+Now, the users can synthesize manifests for CDK8s libraries hosted on remote package registries like NPM, PYPI.
-* Synthesize manifests for a CDK8s App to a helm chart supported format.
-This chart can then be used to deploy to Kubernetes cluster with `helm install`
-* Synthesize manifests for CDK8s libraries hosted on remote package registries like NPM, PYPI.

 ### Why should I use this feature?

-**Helm as supported format**

-Currently, the deployment process is not straight forward after generation of manifests with a CDK8s App.
-This feature would enable you to generate helm charts hosting your generated manifests.
-This would ease the deployment since helm can accept this chart and deploy it to your Kubernetes cluster.

-**No code synthesis**

 This would enable you to generate manifests without hosting any code locally.
 For instance, right now, you would need to have a CDK8s App locally and initialize constructs in these libraries and then run synthesis to generate new manifests.
 With this feature, you can do that just by mentioning the remote repository and passing in an arguments file in the synthesis command and it would generate the manifests for you.